aaronzirbes/TICK-docker/README.md

 Start all the images as follows:

-    # cd to desired version
-    cd 1.0/
-    # Start all images in the background
+    cd latest/               # cd to desired version docker-compose up -d     # Start all images in the background

+Or to start in the foreground

-    docker-compose up -d
+    docker-compose up

 ### Check that InfluxDB works: